How to Become a Web Developer – Your Web Development Career Roadmap

 Job Search and Interview Preparation

-- Use job boards (Indeed, Stack Overflow Jobs, GitHub Jobs)
+- Use job boards (Indeed, Stack Overflow Jobs, GitHub Jobs): Explore job opportunities on popular platforms to find positions that match your skills and interests.

 - Don’t hesitate to apply for jobs where you meet most, but not all, requirements